bws428/slipstream/README.md

 # Slipstream

-Slipstream is a Google Chrome extension that allows you to export your completed flight pairings from CrewTrac and download them as a CSV file, which can then be imported into any digital logbook software such as LogTen Pro, ZuluLog, ForeFlight, and others.
+Slipstream is a Chrome browser extension that allows you to export your completed flight pairings from CrewTrac and download them as a CSV file, which can then be imported into any digital logbook software such as LogTen Pro, ZuluLog, ForeFlight, and others.

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/bws428/slipstream/blob/master/LICENSE)